Nafisa Ali: Sports and fashion

-Acting career
+Acting

 She has acted in several Bollywood films, the notable ones being Junoon (1979) with Shashi Kapoor, Major Saab (1998) with Amitabh Bachchan, Bewafaa (2005), Life In A...
-Metro (2007), Guzaarish (2010) and Yamla Pagla Deewana (2011) with Dharmendra.

-She also acted in a Malayalam film called Big B (2007) with Mammootty.
+Metro (2007), Guzaarish (2010) and Yamla Pagla Deewana (2011) with Dharmendra.She also acted in a Malayalam film called Big B (2007) with Mammootty.

-Political career
+Politics

 Nafisa Ali contested the 2004 Lok Sabha elections unsuccessfully from South Kolkata.
 On 5 April 2009, she contested the Lok Sabha election from Lucknow on the Samajwadi Party ticket after Sanjay Dutt's disqualification by the Supreme Court on the basis of a prior conviction.
 She then rejoined the Indian National Congress party in November 2009 and said she is returning to Congress for life.
 However, she joined the All India Trinamool Congress in October 2021 ahead of the 2022 Goa Legislative Assembly election.

-Personal life

-She is married to Colonel Ravinder Singh Sodhi, a polo player who won the Arjuna Award.
-After marriage, she chose to stop working and focus on their children: daughters Armana and Pia and son Ajit.
+Public roles

 In September 2005, she was appointed the chairperson of the Children's Film Society of India (CFSI).

+Social work

 She also associated with Action India, an organisation working to spread AIDS awareness.
-In November 2018, Ali was diagnosed with stage 3 peritoneal and ovarian cancer.